How to: Develop Product Sense

 4. Prototyping

-Create a working model of the product that can be tested with users to get feedback and make improvements.
+Create a working model of the product that people can test to get feedback and make improvements.

 5. Build the product